 FieldTurf, an artificial surface utilizing sand and rubber infill, replaced Maxwell Field's grass surface.
 The conversion from natural to artificial grass provides a consistent surface perfectly suited for the Wildcats' high-flying offense.
 With improved drainage and the absence of mud, the field remains in excellent playing condition even late into the season.
 The field no longer needs to be mowed, watered, fertilized or painted, lowering maintenance costs sharply.

-Over 60,000 square feet of artificial surface was installed.
+More than 60,000 square feet of artificial surface was installed.
 Lettering, featuring "LINFIELD" in one end zone and "WILDCATS" in the other, was cut and sewn into place.
 A bright red, 10-yard wide "L" at midfield completed the field graphics.
 Sand and granule-sized pieces of recycled rubber give the field the necessary cushion.

 The Atlas track is an Olympic-shaped 400-meter oval that features softer curves than the previous design, originally built to English standards.
 The old latex-based track was upgraded to a longer-lasting polyurethane surface, increasing the lifespan from approximately six years to 10-12 years.
 The competition areas for shot put, discus, and javelin were relocated, as were the long jump, high jump and pole vault pits and runways.